 In recent years, bamboo flooring has become a popular choice among homeowners who are looking for eco-friendly flooring that won’t break the bank.
 It has also risen in popularity because it has a unique beauty which is characterized by its distinctive variations in color and grain.
 These inherent variations are what set bamboo apart from all other natural flooring products.
 However, you must keep expansion and contraction in mind when installing any floating hardwood flooring.

-Like hardwood and laminate floors, bamboo can be installed in 3 different ways: the nail down method, the glue down method, or the floating method (Learn more: Nailing vs Gluing vs Floating a Bamboo Floor).
-The last method is very easy and one that most DIYers choose when installing their own bamboo floors.
-No matter which method you use, it is very important that you take the floor’s expansion into consideration to avoid warping and buckling.
+Like hardwood and laminate floors, bamboo can be installed in 3 different ways: the nail-down method, the glue-down method, or the floating method (Learn more: Nailing vs. Gluing vs. Floating a Bamboo Floor).
+The last method is straightforward, and one that most DIYers choose when installing their own bamboo floors.
+No matter which method you use, it is very important that you consider the floor’s expansion to avoid warping and buckling.
 In fact, most installation problems are because of moisture intrusion, lack of expansion, or planks that have been cut too tight around fixed objects, such as kitchen islands and doorways.

 Allow Acclimation before Installation

 Bamboo’s size and shape changes with the absorption and release of moisture.
 How much it changes is determined by the species and particular cut.
 After the bamboo is harvested, it is kiln-dried and then wrapped in cellophane to prevent moisture gain or loss during transit and storage.
 By the time you get those planks home, they will need some acclimation before you can begin to install your floor.